mxagar/datacamp_notes/Course_XGBoost/XGBoost_Datacamp.md

 #### 2.1.2 Linear Weak Learner

-If we want to use linear weak learners, we need to use the learning API, which is different:
+If we want to use linear weak learners, we need to use the learning or XGBoost native/learning API, which is different:

 - We need to define `DMatrix` objects.
 - We call `xgb.train()`.